Prepayments: Definition, Accounting Treatment, and Multiple Examples

 Definition

-Prepayments refer to transactions where payment is made or received in advance before the related goods or services are delivered.
-They are initially recorded as assets (for prepaid expenses) or liabilities (for unearned revenue) and adjusted as they are used or earned.
+Prepayments refer to transactions where payment is made or received before the related goods or services are provided.
+They are recorded as assets (when a company pays in advance for goods or services) or as liabilities (when it receives payment in advance from customers).
+Over time, as the benefits are consumed or services are provided, these balances are gradually expensed or recognized as revenue.

 Types of Prepayments

-• Prepaid Expenses: Expenses paid in advance for future use (e.g., rent, insurance, subscriptions).
+• Prepaid Expenses: Payments made in advance for future economic benefits, such as rent, insurance, or advertising.

 2. Accounting Treatment of Prepayments